willmcclure/411_wk5_day1_mapstatetoprops/README.md

     * Write a `mapStateToProps` function that maps "cars" to "state.cars"
     * Export the connected component and mapStateToProps combination

 * Now, go to the `Router.js` file and see where `Home` is imported at the top of the file.
-Change it's path so that it references `containers` instead of `components`.
+Change its path so that it references `containers` instead of `components`.

 * Go to the `Home` component (in the components folder) and replace the use of "cars" with "props.cars".
 Everything should have stayed the same (that means it worked).
 If so, go ahead and remove the import for `cars.json` at the top of the file.